Kahaani: A Multimodal Co-Creative Storytelling System: Experimental Setup

 To evaluate the LLMs listed in Table \ref{tab:models} for story generation, we collected a test dataset.
 We created a Survey form divided into five parts based on Freytag's Pyramid.
 Propp's 31 narrative functions were distributed across these sections to align with each part of the narrative structure.
 Undergraduate students, with English as the medium of education, were asked to fill out the form.
 In total, we collected 50 test prompts for evaluation.

-In order to understand how they evaluate stories submitted by their students, we interviewed teachers who teach English as a subject to students of age group 6 to 12.
+In order to understand how teachers evaluate stories submitted by their students, we conducted semi-structured interviews with 3 teachers who teach English as a subject to students of age group 6 to 12.
 The teachers emphasized assessing the content of the story for its quality.
 This includes evaluating the language used, checking the logical sequence of the story, usage of “key terms” to “cue the reader to the direction of the discourse”.
 The teachers noted:

 Other than the content, the structure of the story is also scrutinized.
 One of the teachers said: